AniketShewale266/CentraLogic-Assignment-React/emoji-mood-booster/README.md

 # Assignment 2: Create an application utilizing the concepts including Hooks, HTML, CSS, and Event handling.

 # Emoji Mood Booster
+## Description:
+##Emoji Mood Booster is a simple web application that helps users express their current mood using emojis.
+Users can select from a variety ##of emojis representing different moods, and a corresponding inspirational quote is displayed based on their selection.

 ## Output